TallKite/linnstrument-firmware/README.md

 FOR CODERS: The Linnstrument can now send a locator CC message along with every note-on, indicating the row and column.
 This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
-Format: for cols 1-16, CC #30 data value = row + 8 * col. For cols 17-25, CC #31 data value = row + 8 * (col - 16).
+Format: for cols 1-16, CC data value = (row - 1) + 8 * (col - 1).
+For cols 17-25, CC data value = (row - 1) + 8 * (col - 17).
-The top row is entered as row 0 and the leftmost column is entered as column 0.
+The top row is row 1 and the leftmost column is column 1.
+Enable it and choose the CC through the microLinn menu, see below.
-Also, the Linnstrument now accepts a single poly pressure message that lights an LED, much quicker than using CCs 20-22.
-Format: for cols 1-16, use channel 0.
-For cols 17-25, use channel 1.
-Key = row/col as above, velocity = color (0-11).
-Thanks to KVR forum members vorp40 and dr_loop for their code!
+Thanks to KVR forum member vorp40 for the code!

 -------- MICROTONAL FEATURES --------

 On the Global Settings screen, long-press col 1 bottom row (VIEW MAIN) to go to the main microLinn menu.
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can short-press it.
-The menu has 10 buttons.
-Long-press each one to see its function.
-Most don't work until you set the edo.
+The menu has 10 buttons. *Long-press each one* to see its function.
+Many don't work until you set the edo.

 1) left column offset
 2) right column offset